spealbf/Mcp.Net/Mcp.Net.Examples.ExternalTools/README.md

 - `square` - Squares a number
 - `factorial` - Calculates the factorial of a number

+### Communication Tools

+- `twilioSms/sendSmsToUkNumber` - Sends an SMS message to a UK phone number using Twilio

+### Web Tools

+- `webScraper/fetchAndCleanPage` - Fetches a webpage and returns a cleaned version of its content in markdown format
+- `webScraper/fetchLinks` - Fetches all links from a webpage and returns them as a list
+- `googleSearch/search` - Searches the web using Google Custom Search API and returns results

 ## Usage

 To use this library in your own MCP server: